showipintbri/show_interfaces/README.md

 # `show interfaces` command output
 Explanation of Cisco's `show interfaces` command output.

-Using the below output we assign a unique "ID" to each element we want to describe.
+Using the below example command output we assign a unique "ID" to each element we want to describe.
 ```
 TenGigabitEthernet1/5/4 is up, line protocol is up (connected)
   Hardware is C6k 10000Mb 802.3, address is 0000.0000.fd90 (bia 0008.ef4a.fd90)